mattlianje/etl4py/README.md

 **Powerful, whiteboard-style ETL**

-A lightweight, zero-dependency library for writing beautiful, type-safe data flows in Python 3.7+:
+A lightweight, zero-dependency library for writing beautiful ✨🍰, type-safe data flows in Python 3.7+:

 ```python
 from etl4py import *